 Organized in 1874.
 In 1875 a church was built on the corner of Wesley Chapel and McComb Roads.
 Some members came from the German Baptist Church in Cedar Creek Township.
 The church building is no longer there and no records could be found.

 Organized in 1853.
 In 1874 some members left to form the Wesleyan Methodist Church.
 The church disbanded in 1874 and sold the building to Wesleyan Methodist Church.

 13733 Wesley Chapel Road, Churubusco, IN 46723

 Organized in 1837, Wesley Chapel was the first place of worship in Eel River Township.
 The first structure was a log house built in 1843, opposite the present church.
 In 1865 the present church was built at what was known as Johnston and McKee Corners, later known as Hellers Corners.
 Contact church regarding records.
 A history of the church is available at the Allen County Public Library.
-May 15, 2012 a newspaper article Area Methodist church marks 175 years by Rosa Salter Rodriguez appeared in The Journal Gazette newspaper recalling some of the early church history.
+Area Methodist church marks 175 years by Rosa Salter Rodriguez published May 15, 2012 in The Journal Gazette newspaper recalled some of the early church history.

 Wesleyan Methodist Church

 Madden and Hefflfinger Roads, Churubusco, IN